d-kwiat/gtg/_sources/how-to-use-this-book.md

-#### How to use this book with Google Colab
+# How to use this book

-This tells you how to use this book with Google Colab.